Redundancies possible as Lufthansa cuts costs

-FRANKFURT Lufthansa (LHAG.DE) said it could not rule out compulsory redundancies at its passenger airline unit as part of plans to improve results there by almost 1 billion euros (806.0 million pounds).
+FRANKFURT, April 22 Lufthansa said it could not rule out compulsory redundancies at its passenger airline unit as part of plans to improve results there by almost 1 billion euros ($1.3 billion).

 "Lufthansa has a tradition of dealing with employees in a fair way when it comes to job cuts but we cannot rule out compulsory redundancies," a spokesman said on Sunday.